SQL Server Dirty Reads problems in concurrent transactions

 So the quantity value is rolled back to the actual value that is 15, while TRANSACTION 2 still working on quantity value that is 14, which is called as dirty data and this issue is called a Dirty Reads in concurrent transactions.

-Here we have a sample table named as ITEM.
+Lets see this in practical, Here we have a sample table named as ITEM.

 CREATE TABLE ITEM (ITEM_ID INT PRIMARY KEY, ITEM_NAME VARCHAR(50), QTY INT) INSERT INTO ITEM (ITEM_ID, ITEM_NAME, QTY) VALUES(1, 'HP- LAPTOP',15)